opencor/opencor-user-documentation/src/knownLimitations.rst

  Known limitations
 ===================

-The following limitations have been noticed when using OpenCOR on our :ref:`supported platforms <supportedPlatforms>`.
+The following limitations have been noticed when using OpenCOR on our `supported platforms <http://www.opencor.ws/supportedPlatforms.html>`__.

 Windows, Linux and macOS
 ------------------------